SimoDedo/3D-Platformer-Computer-Graphics-PoliMi/README.md

   + Damage detection though collisions, and health bar
 + **Rendering**
   + Use of storage buffer to implement instanced rendering, paired with a vertex shader
-  + Alghoritmic creation of meshes for the bounding boxes
+  + Alghoritmic creation of meshes for the bounding boxes that may be displayed as wireframes
 + **Shaders**
   + MRAO maps usage
   + Normal maps used via the TBN matrix